Our nature-loving readers have voted and these are your top 10 free nature centers in Chicagoland for 2026!

 (630) 864-3964

-Read Rachel’s review of Knoch Knolls Nature Center with more photos.
+Read Rachel’s review of Knoch Knolls Nature Center with more information and photos.

 Little Red Schoolhouse Nature Center